phpmd/phpmd/README.rst

 - The command line interface also accepts the following optional arguments:

+  - ``-v, -vv, -vvv`` - The output verbosity level.
+Will print more information what is being processed or cached.
+Will be send to ``STDERR`` to not interfere with report output.

   - ``--minimumpriority`` - The rule priority threshold; rules with lower priority than they will not be used.